-Further, f you don’t think blogging is your bag, there are services that can help you create content that speaks to your customer base.
+Further, if you don’t think blogging is your strength, there are services that can help you create content that speaks to your customer base.
 Relevant content that inspires and motivates your customer base is only a click away.

 Make Your Own Graphics